dimforge/ncollide/docs/geometric_queries.md

 | `.toi_and_normal_and_uv_with_ray(m, ray, solid)` | Computes the time of impact , normal, and texture coordinates of the intersection between `ray` and `self` transformed by `m`. |
 | `.intersects_ray(m, ray)`                        | Tests whether `ray` intersects `self` transformed by `m`. |

-Note that if you implement this trait for your own shape, only the second method of this list (namely `.toi_and_normal_with_ray(...)` is required.
-The other ones are automatically inferred (but for optimization purpose you might want to specialize the other methods as well).
+If you implement this trait for your own shape, only the second method of this list (namely `.toi_and_normal_with_ray(...)` is required.
+The other ones are automatically inferred (but for optimization purpose you might want to specialize them as well).

 If the starting point of a ray is inside of a shape, the result depends on the value of the `solid` flag.
 A solid ray cast (`solid` is set to `true`) will return an intersection with its `toi` field set to zero and its `normal` undefined.
-A non-solid ray cast (`solid` is set to `false`) will assume that the shape is hollow and will propagate on its inside until until hits a border:
+A non-solid ray cast (`solid` is set to `false`) will assume that the shape is hollow and will propagate on its inside until it hits a border:

 <center>
 ![solid ray cast](../img/solid_ray_cast.svg)
 </center>

-Consequently, if the starting point of the ray is outside of any shape, then the `solid` flag has no effect.
-Also note that a solid ray cast is usually much **faster** than the non-solid one.
-The following examples create a cuboid and cast two rays on it.
-The first ray starts inside of the cuboid and will return different time of impacts depending on the solidity of the cast.
-The second ray should miss its target.
+Of course, if the starting point of the ray is outside of any shape, then the `solid` flag has no effect.
+Note that a solid ray cast is usually much **faster** than a non-solid one.
 The following examples attempt to cast two rays `ray_inside` and `ray_miss` on a cuboid.
 Because the starting point of `ray_inside` is located inside of the cuboid, the resulting time of impact will be zero if the ray cast is solid, or